Bernard Waber

 Bernard Waber (September 27, 1921 – May 16, 2013) was an American children's author most famous for the books The House on East 88th Street (1962), Lyle, Lyle, Crocodile (1965) and the subsequent books in the Lyle series.

 Background

 He was born in Philadelphia, Pennsylvania to Henry and Pauline Waber.
 Although he started a degree in finance at the University of Pennsylvania, he left school to enlist in the military at the onset of World War II.
 From 1942 to 1945, Waber served the United States Army as a staff sergeant.
 Immediately following the end of the war, he returned to his studies at the Philadelphia College of Art.
 Waber graduated and earned his degree in 1951.

 Upon graduation, Waber launched his career as a commercial artist.
 Soon after, he began illustrating and writing children's books.
 At the age of 28, Bernard married Ethel Bernstein, and the couple moved to New York City and had three children.
 When his children were young, Waber worked in the art department of Condé Nast Publications, writing his books at night and on the weekends.
+He later lived in Baldwin Harbor, New York.